-What I can talk up is a really tiny picture, a US Postal Service stamp featuring one of my images that I'm super proud of.
-It's also an image of a living person, Jimmy "Duck" Holmes.
-They typically only feature dead people.
-Congrats, Duck, first of all you're alive, and on a first class stamp!
+I have a famous tiny picture; a US Postal Service First Class Forever stamp featuring one of my images.
+I'm super proud of that stamp!
+It's also an image of a living person, the blues musician Jimmy "Duck" Holmes.
+The USPS typically only feature dead people.
+Congrats, Duck, first of all you're alive, and on a USPS first class stamp!

-I was also featured on The CBS Sunday Morning Show that highlighted my work during the pandemic.
+In July 2020 The CBS Sunday Morning Show highlighted my “Portraits of Mandated Isolation” project during the first 4 months of the pandemic.
 That was really cool, except, in normal times I bet that I would've been able to get a lot of work out of that, the response was massive!
 However, in normal times, I wouldn't have been featured in the first place.
 And that is what we call a catch-22 folks.

-Two books to my name, Hidden History of Mississippi Blues and Mississippi Juke Joint Confidential: House Parties, Hustlers and Blues Life, both penned by the great music aficionado, Roger Stolle.
-Risked life & limb...and liver for those images.
+I have two books to my name, Hidden History of Mississippi Blues and Mississippi Juke Joint Confidential: House Parties, Hustlers and Blues Life, both penned by the great music aficionado & author, Roger Stolle.
+I risked life & limb...and liver for those images.
 I became a legit moonshine connoisseur on those projects!

 I once shot on three continents in a single day.
-We were shooting people for a NYC financial firm that I can't name.
-It was a day or two before Thanksgiving and my client wanted get home, and we made it happen!
+We were shooting for Goldman Sachs.
+It was a day or two before Thanksgiving and my client wanted to get home and we made it happen!
 It was a great production, we didn't cut corners and had time to spare!
 We started out in Istanbul, across the Bosphorus on the Asian side, then photographed a partner of the firm in Milan at the The Galleria Vittorio Emanuele II and finally another partner in NYC at 85 Broad.
 All commercial flights!

-Also had some great write-ups and features along the journey in the The Huffington Post, a profile on an NBC affiliate, CNN, MSNBC, Slate, Photo District News, Workbook, Wonderful Machine, DP Review to name just a few.
+Also had some great write-ups and features in the The Huffington Post, a profile on an NBC affiliate, CNN, CBS, MSNBC, Slate, Photo District News, Workbook, Wonderful Machine, DP Review to name just a few.
 Always appreciative of the shoutouts!

-I'm not great with heights, mostly when I dream at night.
-But that doesn't stop me from climbing, probably helps!
-I'm one of only a handful of people to climb to the very tip top of the Empire State Building.
-Think needle & light bulb!
+I am one of only a handful of people to have climbed to the very tip top of the Empire State Building.
+Think needle & light bulb.
 I made the climb a couple of times with Tom Silliman.
 He's a legend.
-He travels the world maintaining bulbs, antennas and transmission line systems etc. on top of some really tall buildings & towers.
+He travels the world maintaining bulbs, antennas and transmission line systems etc. on top of some of the tallest buildings & towers on earth.
 Everyone who has made the ESB climb signs their name on the metal wall just below the ice shield.
-It's a right of passage for us few.
-Strangely enough, I wrote my name close to Keith Haring's name and a small iconic drawing that he drew.
-It was him:) So random.
-He ended up under the shield, but never made it any higher, so I hear.
+I wrote my name close to Keith Haring's name & a small iconic drawing that he drew.
+It was him:)

 Oh and Iwo Jima!
 I've never met anyone who's been there.
 It's a closed Japanese military island and lies south of the Bonin Islands.
 The Battle of Iwo Jima (19 February – 26 March 1945) was a major battle in which the United States Marine Corps and Navy landed on and eventually captured.
 I climbed Mount Suribachi where the amazing & iconic Joe Rosenthal photo was made.
 I was shooting for CBS and traveling with Dan Rather & General Schwartzkopf making stills for their WWI documentary....or were they traveling with me;) #namedropper

 Lou Bopp's photos have been exhibited at...haha bio's in the third person are so weird because you know who's writing them, they are!
-Anyway, I digress, let's keep going with the first person narrative here & keep it real; my work has been exhibited at the following fine institutions and many private collections.
-If you've made it this far, thanks for your interest, you must really care!
+Anyway, I digress, let's keep going with the first person narrative here and keep it real; my work has been exhibited at the following fine institutions and many private collections.

 National Arts Club | New York City | solo show